emacsmirror/0x0/README.md

 - `0x0-upload-string` will upload a string to a `0x0.st` compatible server, that has been read in from the minibuffer.

-By default, all these functions default to `0x0.st` as their server of choice, but by customising the variable `0x0-url`, this can be changed.
+By default, all these functions default to https://0x0.st as their server of choice, but by customising the variable `0x0-url`, this can be changed.

+See https://github.com/lachs0r/0x0 for more details, and consider donating to https://liberapay.com/lachs0r/donate if you like the service.

 Bug reports and patches should be sent to my [public inbox].